 Do you have a favourite student experience that stands out to you?

-Recently I had a student who was trying to complete an exam and there were lots of technical issues– the call was over an hour long.
+Recently I had a student who was having lots of technical issues before an assignment was due – the call was over an hour long.
 The student asked me if I needed to end the conversation, I let her know that I wasn’t going anywhere and that I would stay on the line until we got everything resolved.
-She really appreciated the level of support and guidance especially during something like an exam, which can already be pretty stressful.
+She really appreciated the level of support and guidance especially in the lead up to submitting a final assignment, which can already be pretty stressful.

 We got it sorted and I wished her all the best – I really hope she did well.